 One of the observations I made as I began to assess my new environment was the way in which racial identity was characterized in Lakewood, California.
 There was a subtle yet meaningful difference.

 In New York City, our identities were more closely tied to our countries of origin.
-So the white kids generally characterized themselves in terms of culture as well as race.
+So the white kids generally characterized themselves in terms of culture or ethnicity as well as race.
 They weren’t just white; they were Italian, Irish, Jewish, or the newly arrived Czechs, Lithuanians, and other Eastern Europeans.
 In fact, none of the white kids I knew identified solely as white.
-This was also true with many of the blacks, latinos, and Asians.
+This was also true with many of the Black kids, Latinos, and Asians.
 My high school in New York had a mix of East Indians, West Indians, Haitians, Puerto Ricans, Black Americans, Dominicans, Cubans, Chinese, Pakistanis, and a host of others.

 In this kind of environment, where ethnic difference was the norm, getting along with other ethnic groups was a given.
 No one would even think to ask a student if they thought they could get along because of an ethnic difference.
 We were immersed in ethnic difference.
 Everyone saw themselves as belonging to an ethnic group and the term "ethnic" wasn't used as a euphemism for "not white", at least not in my community in the mid-70s.
 So when the principal of Lakewood High School posed the question I began to think that being the new girl might not be my only problem.